 Remembering Little Dorrit, Therapy Pet at Guy’s and St Thomas’

-There are many things you might expect to see at a hospital: beds, machines, doctors and nurses.
-Something - or someone - that you may be more surprised to see is a little dog.
+There are many things you might expect to see at a hospital – beds, machines, nurses, doctors – but someone that you may be more surprised to see is Dorrit, the therapy dog.

-But thanks to Diana Mukuma, patients at Guy’s and St Thomas’ became very used to visits from a dog at their bedside.
-Diana’s dog Little Dorrit was a therapy pet, who Diana took to various wards at St Thomas’ to sit with patients almost every day of the week.
+Thanks to Diana Mukuma, patients at Guy’s and St Thomas’ became very used to visits from a dog at their bedside.
+Diana’s dog Little Dorrit was a therapy pet, and Diana took her to various wards at St Thomas’ to sit with patients almost every day of the week.

 And if that wasn’t amazing enough, since Little Dorrit’s sad death in November 2018 Diana has been fundraising for the Lane Fox Respiratory Unit in her beloved dog’s memory.